loys-caucheteux/EPITECH--HUB-2021-Plannifer/README.md

 You can also buy a premium version of the app, I handled the payments with the Stripe API.

 I deployed the app on Heroku : [link](https://www.plannifer.herokuapp.com)

+I also deployed it with Docker [here](http://51.77.137.170:8000/)

+Unfortunately, the repo for this docker version has to remain private because it contains secrets.